stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter6_Implementation.md

 ## Yesod Web Framework

 The Yesod Web Framework is a set of tools and libraries build with Haskell.
 It aims to improve the development of server-side, RESTful web applications by providing type-safety, conciseness and performance.
 It is devided into several components that together form the final web application.
-Yesod consists of an object-relational mapping for the communication with a database, several domain-specific languages for routes, templates and the database types, it has session- and forms-handling as well as the support for authentication, authorization or internationalization.
+Yesod consists of an object-relational mapping for the communication with a database, several domain-specific languages (DSLs) for routes, templates and the database types, it has session- and forms-handling as well as the support for authentication, authorization or internationalization.
+All DSLs are implemented with Template Haskell, an extension to the GHC[^ghc] to enable metaprogramming.
+Template Haskell code will be transformed to actual Haskell while compiling. [@sheard_template_2002]

+[^ghc]: Glaskow Haskell Compiler, the most used compiler infrastructure for Haskell

 The basis of Yesod is the Warp server which is a fast web server build in Haskell.
 It is the main implementation of the Web Application Interface which in turn is generalized interface for building web server.
 It generally considers the nature of the web infrastructure, where the communication essentially works like a function: a client sends a request und gets a response in return.
 This communication can be illustrated with the following type signature: